Last Updated on July 24, 2021 by Avia

 Furthermore, it is in this spirit of metaphor, analogy, and symbolism that I would like our attentions to turn.
 More than the literal translation of the symbol, it is the vibrational tone, or the higher energetic wisdom with which the symbol meaning resonates that I wish to convey.

 After contemplating these various concepts, a larger story will begin to unveil itself to your understanding, which will offer clarity unique to your needs.

-Shown left is a common motif among Native peoples indigenous to North America, Canada, and Mexico.
+This symbol shown is a common motif among Native peoples indigenous to North America, Canada, and Mexico.
 It signifies the butterfly.
-Indian nations identify the butterfly with the concept of "immortality."
+Indian nations identify the butterfly with the concept of “immortality.”

 Immortality here is seen in the migratory patterns of the butterfly where they flock by the millions after traveling thousands of miles – coming home.

 This homecoming was seen as intensely powerful to Native thought.
 To explain, the Native American symbolic mode of thought moves on a multitude of levels.
 Therefore, a Monarch’s return home was translated to mean the soul’s journey home.

 This encapsulates the divine journey in which man is born, moves through his world ever-gleaning more insight into his true identity and finally, (ideally) returns to the site of his first breath to realize he is immortal in his existence because of the path he chooses.
 In other words, man leaves a legacy, which is his key to immortality.